 Small changes in how you use your household appliances will help you see the corresponding affect to your energy and demand, and United Power’s new demand rate will put you in the driver’s seat of your electric bill.

-In November, United Power’s Board of Directors approved a 2019 rate change that separates energy (kWh) and demand charges (kW) and includes a modest 1.5-2% rate increase for most members.
-Demand charges will be effective with Jan.
-1, 2019 usage and begin appearing on statements mailed in February.
-The changes to the rates affect all existing residential, time of use and small commercial rates.
-The rate change also includes the addition of a new Smart Choice Rate that takes the demand concept a step further.
+The United Power Board of Directors approved the change to a demand rate, separating energy (kWh) and demand (kW), at a meeting in November 2018.
+Demand charges became effective on Jan 1, 2019, and began appearing on statements mailed in February.
+The changes to the rates affected all existing residential, time of use and small commercial rates.
+The rate change also included the addition of a new Smart Choice Rate that takes the demand concept a step further.

 The demand charge represents the 15-minute interval with the highest energy consumption over that billing period, which is measured in kilowatts (kW).
 While we added a $1 per kW demand charge, we reduced the amount you pay for energy.